milojacquet/sigma-enum/README.md

 ## Additional information

-Derive macros and other enum annotations will work when placed below the `sigma_enum` macro.
-Variant annotations will be copied to every instance of the variant if expanded.
+Derive macros and other item attributes will work when placed below the `sigma_enum` macro.
+Variant attributes will be copied to every instance of the variant if expanded.